 When people hear “estate planning,” they often think of a will.
-But a complete estate plan is more than just one document—it’s a full strategy to protect your assets, family, and wishes.
+However, a comprehensive estate plan is more than just one document—it’s a comprehensive strategy to protect your assets, family, and wishes.

 What Makes Up a Comprehensive Estate Plan?